Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 enable the effort to deliver an outcome by one council to be delivered to all councils for an incremental cost.
 This means in general, EOP will be agnostic of council internal systems with each council providing data to EOP in a standardised format.
-However, for some common systems used in a majority of councils, EOP can provide standardised adapters to allow the data to be
+However, for some common systems used by a majority of councils, EOP can provide standardised adapters to allow councils to integrate the data with minimal effort.

 ### Modern Development Practices